 - The Villas at Disney’s Grand Floridian Resort & Spa

-The regular Walt Disney World Resort Hotels will start a phased reopening on July 10 through October 14.
+The remaining Walt Disney World Resort Hotels started a phased reopening on July 10 which is scheduled to continue through Summer 2021.

 Here is the current list of hotels and dates when they are reopening:

-- Disney’s Yacht & Beach Club Resorts – August 24
+- Disney’s Yacht Club Resort – August 24

 - Disney’s Grand Floridian Resort & Spa – September 21